Locomotives on the Kenya and Uganda Railway and Harbours Lines (1927- 1948)

-Class 55 No. 5509 is shown in the two photographs immediately above.
-No. 5509 was ex-Burma Railways and is shown in these two pictures at Nairobi having arrived from Voi, © Iain Mulligan.
-No. 5505 on 17th November 1979 shown in KUR grey before it was repainted in EAR maroon.
+Iain Mulligan has two excellent monochrome pictures of one of this class of loco.
+Class 55 No. 5509 is shown in Nairobi having just arrived from Voi in the two photographs concerned.
+No. 5509 was ex-Burma Railways.
+The pictures can be found by following the link in reference No. 5505 on 17th November 1979 shown in KUR grey before it was repainted in EAR maroon.

 The last locomotives ordered by the KUR were a number of slightly modified EC5 locomotives which were due to be designated as a separate Class – EC6.
 Indeed these locomotives were designated EC6 by the EAR for a short time before all its locomotives were reclassified.

 The next post will look at the locomotives introduced to the network in Kenya and Uganda by the EAR.